isomerpages/moe-swisscottagesec/_swiss-partnerships/Alumni/Registration & Contribution.md

 description: ""
 third_nav_title: Alumni
 ---
 ## REGISTRATION

 ### JOIN the Swiss Alumni

 We ask all alumni of the school to please register yourselves with us so that we can keep in touch with you.
-Registration can be done by clicking the link&nbsp;<a href="https://docs.google.com/a/moe.edu.sg/forms/d/1GgtAdvuZpqzeU2-YiZHkznWwx5IFNwZYlRFSmQAWGWk/viewform" target="_blank">HERE</a>.

 ## CONTRIBUTIONS